Oak Flooring - Guide to Surface Treatments

-Newly machined floorboards are put through our high-speed nylon brushes which removes any sharp edges and raises the grain of the wood to produce a textured surface.
+Newly machined floorboards are put through our high-speed nylon brushes which removes any sharp edges and raises the grain of the wood to produce a tactile, textured surface.
 When oiled, wirebrushed floorboards tend to have a higher sheen due light reflecting on the raised grain.

 Floorboards are put through our custom-made distresser several times, which imparts a completely random series of indentations on the surface and edges of the wood.